 Kidney disease is now recognised as a public health epidemic affecting over 850 million people globally.
-The Centers for Disease Control estimates there that 15% of United States adults or 37 million people currently have kidney disease.
-It is reported that 9 out of 10 adults with chronic kidney disease do not know they have it and 1 out of 2 people with very low kidney function who are not on dialysis do not know they have CKD.
+The Centers for Disease Control and Prevention (CDC) estimates that 15% of US adults, or 37 million people, currently have chronic kidney disease (CKD).
+Further, the CDC reports that 9 out of 10 adults with CKD do not know they have it and 1 out of 2 people with very low kidney function who are not on dialysis do not know they have CKD.
 Kidney disease is referred to as a "silent killer" because it often has no symptoms and can go undetected until a very advanced stage.
 Each year kidney disease kills more people than breast and prostate cancer.
-Every day 13 patients die in the United States while waiting for a kidney transplant.
+Every day, 13 patients in the United States die while waiting for a kidney transplant.